B4dName/SC2-Lobby-Notificator/README.md

 # SC2-Lobby-Notificator
-StarCraft 2 arcade games watcher and notifikator
+StarCraft 2 arcade games watcher and notificator Search melee maps with extension not available